Fairy chess piece: Special attributes

 Such special characteristics of pieces are normally not included in the notations describing the movement of fairy pieces, and are usually explained separately.

 Higher dimensions

 Some three-dimensional chess variants also exist, such as Raumschach, along with pieces that take advantage of the extra dimension on the board.

+Chess variants and fairy piece movements with even more than three dimensions also exist.
+For example, the chess variant video game 5D Chess with Multiverse Time Travel has four usable dimensions of movement.
+One of the fairy pieces featured in the game is known as the dragon, which must use all four dimensions when moving.
+In particular, it may move any distance along four dimensions, an equal distance along each one, as long as there is no piece blocking the movement in the middle of the path.
+The game refers to a straight line of squares forming such a path as a quadragonal.

 Notations

 Parlett's movement notation

 In his book The Oxford History of Board Games David Parlett used a notation to describe fairy piece movements.
 The move is specified in the form m={expression}, where m stands for "move", and the expression is composed from the following elements: